naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 **IPS vs Firewalls**
 * IPS uses signatures to inspect up to layer 7 of the OSI stack looking for patterns which may match known attacks
 * Firewalls block or permit traffic based on rules such as destination IP address and port number
+* organisations always deploy firewalls on the Internet edge.
+They may also deploy them at suitable security points inside their internal network
+* IPS's are an option which may be deployed in conjunction with a firewall
+* The lines have blurred recently between IPS and Firewall functions
+* Modern firewalls often also have IPS capability
+* They are also often capable of acting as the endpoint of VPN tunnels
+* organisations can deploy an all in in one solution or may split out the functions for better scalability
+* Specialised devices may also have more advanced features
+* Another option for scalability and higher throughput is clustered devices